 In order to avoid the attacks of allergy to pollen, the affected person would have to consider the following recommendations:

-Don’t touch plants that contain produts that can produce contact dermatitis.
+- Don’t touch plants that contain products that can produce contact dermatitis.

 More information on allergies.